gregwhitaker/netifi-springboot-example-screencast2/README.md

-# netifi-springboot-example-screencast
+# netifi-springboot-example-screencast2
-Example code for the Getting Started with Netifi and Spring Boot screencast.
+Example code for the Getting Started with Netifi and Spring Boot Screencast - Part 2.

 ## Instructions
-This is the blank template that was used to start the project in the video.
+This builds upon the hello service created in Part 1 of this screen cast.
 Follow along and add code to complete the project.

 If you get stuck, the `solution` branch contains the final code.